Farhan’s Leaf is at the Recovery Cafe. If you have photos or memories of Farhan, please share them by posting a comment.

 From our friends at Seattle Mennonite Church: “Richard was around when we first arrived a dozen years ago – he was working on the boats in Ballard – and would often come by completely covered in paint chips from grinding boats.
 With his twisted hands, with almost no movement – he could jam a grinder or drill into his grip and it would never let go.
 Hard worker.
 Even though those abilities shifted with failing health, he never lost his energy for friends and community.
 The few times he had housing didn’t stick, so we were grateful when he was able to move home to Florida and live with his…

 From our friends at Seattle Mennonite Church: “We knew Mark first as a neighbor, who was tirelessly working on the exterior and interior of an apartment complex, in which he lived.
 Long, long, days of work over many months.
 His strongest desire, and the main topic of conversation, was for the well-being and care of his son.
 For a season, he had not been allowed to see his son, and that broke him up.
 He worked so hard to jump through the hoops that would allow him to spend more time with his son, and for a while it worked out – but when his son was moved by family…

 From our friends at Seattle Mennonite Church: “Jennifer floated in and out of Lake City over the years, and her many struggles of trauma, addiction and mental health were real.
 She would write letters faithfully…, and it was during those seasons that she expressed her deepest longing and hopes for things to be different, to be there for her family.
 She asked for forgiveness, and apologized for the hurts she had caused.
 She carried a heavy burden of regret and we are truly sorry her life came to such a tragic end.”
 If you have memories or photos of Jennifer to share, please post a comment.

-Jeff’s Leaf is at Ballard Commons.
-If you have photos or memories to share, please post a comment.
+Arlene’s Leaf is placed at Noel House.
+If you have photos or memories of Arlene you’d like to share, please post a comment below.